International competition of medium and full-length documentary films with Italian premiere

 Competition of medium and feature-length Italian documentary films

-The award for the best PerSo Cinema Italiano film is awarded by a jury madeof university students, in collaboration with the Università per Stranieri of Perugia, coordinated by a well-known personality of the Italian cinema.
+PerSo Cinema Italiano award is assigned by a jury of University students, in collaboration with the Università per Stranieri of Perugia, coordinated by a well-known personality of Italian cinema.

-- PerSo Cinema Italiano: €2.000 to the best medium and feature-length documentary film
+PerSo Cinema Italiano: €2.000 to the best medium and feature-length Italian documentary film

 PerSo Short Award